Progoogler/Toy-Problems/README.md

 Some of the websites that reference to these algorithms are:

-www.coderbyte.com (They have since switched to a subscription model) www.w3schools.com (The JS challenges page)
+www.coderbyte.com (They have since switched to a subscription model)

+www.w3schools.com (The JS challenges page)

 And more to come!
-If you're curious to know more, look [here](https://programmers.stackexchange.com/questions/756/where-can-i-find-programming-puzzles-and-challenges "Stackoverflow").
+If you're curious to learn more, look [here](https://programmers.stackexchange.com/questions/756/where-can-i-find-programming-puzzles-and-challenges "Stackoverflow").